elroei/elroei/README.md

-👋 Hi, I’m Elroei Seadia!
+👋 Hey, I’m Elroei Seadia!

- I’m currently learning Software Engineering (B.Sc.)
-Braude College
+I’m a Software Engineer (B.Sc.) and a graduate of Braude College.

-Fluent in C, Python, Assembly, Java, JavaFX, Haskell.
+Fluent in C, Python, Assembly, Java, JavaFX, and Haskell.

-📫 How to reach me: elroei57@gmail.com
+📫 You can reach me at: elroei57@gmail.com